anileren5/TieredANN/python/PUBLISH.md

-# Publishing TieredANN to PyPI
+# Publishing QVCache to PyPI

-This guide explains how to publish the TieredANN Python package to PyPI (Python Package Index).
+This guide explains how to publish the QVCache Python package to PyPI (Python Package Index).

 ## Prerequisites